Ang Christou

 Ang Christou (born 16 January 1972) is a former Australian rules footballer for Carlton in the Australian Football League.

-Football career
+AFL career

 Christou played for the Carlton Football Club and along with Anthony Koutoufides was a popular figure as a Greek Australian.

 In 2001, Christou had a solid pre-season, but missed the first month of the AFL season due to a knee injury.
 After his return in Round 7, Christou was noted for his penetrating kicks from defence.
 However, he was dropped after Round 17 playing only 13 games for the season, including a recall for the finals series of 2001 (receiving limited game time).

 Christou was noted for his long, accurate left foot kicks, often upwards of 60–65 metres.
 Whenever taking a kick, short or long, a chant from the Carlton crowd of "WOOF!" would always be heard.
 Christou was the second Carlton player to receive this chant, after Val Perovic (another long, left-footed defender) during the 1980s.